Integralist/integralist.co.uk/README.md

 ## TODO

-- Fix links to posts that have now changed.
 - Figure out how to render side nav on sub pages without doubling up a walk.
   - Might need to change channel async rendering approach for a slice of paths.